 We can associate as many skus (and barcodes) with an ID as we like.

 This makes it impossible to have two different product ID's with the same barcode.
-This is a good thing, because if two items that were actually different shared a barcode it would be impossible to know which was scanned and shipped and which to deduct inventory for etc.
+This is a good thing, because if two items that were actually different shared a barcode it would be impossible to know which was scanned and shipped and which to deduct inventory for etc. There is actually an exception to this rule.
+If a "shared barcode" may be required for your case you can learn more about that here.

 If you have two SKUs that are really aliases for the same product then they will need to be scannable using the same barcode.
-In this case the barcode and both SKUs are added to the same product ID.
+In this case, the barcode and both SKUs are added to the same product ID.
 Now when either of those SKUs appear in an order you can scan them using the same barcode.

 If you're creating or editing a CSV to import your products you'll want to setup your file with columns for each SKU.
 The column headers will appear as follows: